 User Attributes are designed to explicitly allow you to perform lookup and deletion requests, allowing you to manage user data management requests, in line with privacy legislation requirements.
 They do rely on you passing a user ID that can be used for user lookup, so only pass personally-identifying information if you have a user ID.

-I’ve sent Personally-Identifying Information about anonymous users (using null value User IDs) to Hotjar.
+I’ve sent Personally-Identifying Information about de-identified users (using null value User IDs) to Hotjar.
 What can I do?

 Don't do this.
 No, seriously, do not do this!